psychemedia/storytelling-notes/hunting_of_the_snark.md

 What's the good of Mercator's North Poles and Equators,
 ⁠Tropics, Zones, and Meridian Lines?"
 So the Bellman would cry and the crew would reply
-⁠"They are merely conventional signs!
+⁠"They are merely conventional signs!"

 *And they all agreed that having a simple map like that meant they could all read it perfectly well when all they could see around them was sea.*